 Do basically anything on lots of devices with no slowdowns

 Speed requirements taken from HighSpeedInternet.com’s How Much Internet Speed Do I Need? guidelines.

 What types of internet are there— and how fast are they?

 There are several types of internet connections, and the type of connection you have plays a huge part in the speeds you can get.

-Fiber internet is the fastest internet you can get.
+Fiber internet is the fastest connection you can get.
 It uses bundled fiber-optic strands wrapped in a reflective case to transmit large amounts of data with light signals.
 Most fiber internet plans give you 1,000 Mbps speeds, although some providers can get you speeds of up to 2,000 Mbps or even 5,000 Mbps.
-Fiber is also the only type of internet that gives you symmetrical upload speeds—so your uploads will be just as fast as your downloads.
+Fiber is also the only type of connection that gives you symmetrical upload speeds—so your uploads will be just as fast as your downloads.

 Cable internet uses the same coaxial copper cables that transmit cable TV services.
 It can reach gigabit speeds and is more widely available than fiber, making it an excellent option for most customers looking to have high-speed internet in their homes.2 You can usually get it through current or former cable TV providers where you live.

 DSL, short for digital subscriber line, uses the same wiring as landline telephone networks.
 It’s relatively slow (maxing out at 100 Mbps) and is becoming somewhat obsolete, since most DSL providers also offer fiber and have focused more on expanding their fiber services in recent years.

 5G home internet is a relatively new internet type that provides internet over a fixed wireless connection.
 This type’s speeds range from 100–1,000 Mbps.
 5G networks are still in the process of coming together, so 5G isn’t widely available yet.
 The technology works best in densely populated areas, so 5G is mostly available in towns and cities.
 Check out our most popular 5G plans to see if 5G is available in your area.